 The Wege Foundation’s Grants Policy affirmed Peter M. Wege’s five “pillars” and established target grantmaking allocations for each of these topics of interest:

 In addition, the Wege Foundation has long embraced certain cross-cutting themes applicable to all five pillars, such as requiring LEED certification for capital grants and a commitment to helping the vulnerable and disadvantaged.
-The Foundation is in the process of clarifying these cross-cutting themes and of developing results-oriented goals for each of the pillars to focus its grant making, provide better guidance to potential applicants and enhance evaluation.
+The Foundation has clarified these cross-cutting themes and developed results-oriented goals for each of the pillars to focus its grant making, provide better guidance to potential applicants and enhance evaluation.

 (Applicable to all pillars)

 THEME #1 – DIVERSITY, EQUITY & INCLUSION: Implement the Foundation’s new “Diversity, Equity & Inclusion Policy” with respect to all pillars and all grantees.

 THEME #2 – CIVIC ENGAGEMENT: Foster civic engagement* through grantees that intentionally and systematically develop in the individuals they serve the combination of knowledge, skills, values and motivation to make a difference in civic life and policy choices.